 The State of B2B Content Marketing

-These data points prove high adoption and optimization aren’t always relative.
+These data points prove high adoption and effectiveness aren’t always relative.
 Use doesn’t equal success.
 We all know it’s much more complex than that.
 But how can you get to that point?
 And what does it mean for the customer journey?

-Becoming Audience-Centric and Why It Matters
+Becoming Buyer-Centric and Why It Matters

 It’s easy to get distracted in the details of your content marketing strategy.
 Many companies make that mistake.
 The biggest lesson of all?
 The star of your content strategy shouldn’t be you.
-It should be your audience.
+It should be your buyers.

 I can’t emphasize this point enough.
 Content has more legs than engaging buyers before they purchase.
 It also supports loyalty, retention, and adoption.
 There’s even more value to communicate after they buy.